#95 / I Survived Everything

 I’m a creator.
 An artist.
 A writer, yeah, but not just that.
 When I was a kid I made websites and computer games and LEGO scale models of the Indianapolis Motor Speedway.
 I collected baseball cards and made up dice games and read books and enjoyed visual art, and I’ve always been drawn to other people who made these things—the weirder the better.
 Outside the realms of biology and geography, creativity is my most consistent, longest-lasting identity.

 I need money to live, and acclaim feels great, but I don’t make stuff for either of those reasons.
 Anyone who knew me when I was a toddler knows that I was a very curious child.
-(Double entendre 100% intended—if you talk to someone from my family, ask them about the garbage cans.)
+(Pun super intended.)
 I followed my interests wherever they led, and I had a lot of interests.
-I liked to share what I found.
 I am rediscovering myself through this lens.
 I am rediscovering discovery itself.

 None of it played out the way I thought.
 Once I lost Ashley, the whole process accelerated.
-I am starting to feel (again) the way I’ve always wanted to feel about myself, artistically—the way I used to feel when I was little and didn’t need to hang a name on it, when I didn’t need to protect my Inner Art Friend from any adultness—but it’s sure as hell not the way I wanted to arrive here.
-I might've been fine continuing to transform more gradually, balancing4 my creative explorations with the joys and demands of a marriage and a job.
+I am starting to feel (again) the way I’ve always wanted to feel about myself, artistically—the way I used to feel when I was little and didn’t need to hang a name on it, when I didn’t need to protect my "inner artist" from any adultness—but it’s sure as hell not the way I wanted to arrive here.
+I might've been fine staying on that more gradual trajectory, exploring creativity alongside my marriage and my job.

 Who knows what would have happened?
-Someone forgot to give me my magic 8-ball.
 It was never for me to say.
-If only life allowed us to exercise such fine-grained control over it.

 In Slaughterhouse-Five, Kurt Vonnegut wrote: